Posts in Talasbuan

 Update: We ended the original text with this paragraph:

-If there are going to be more children here at Talasbuan, we will probably have to think beforehand about how to handle the registration of the child, I cannot bear this carousel again, why should something so natural become so complicated.
+If there are going to be more children here at Talasbuan, we will probably have to think about how to handle the registration of the child, I cannot bear this carousel again, why should something so natural become so complicated.

 This is very interesting.
-After learning much about the illusion of authority and natural law lately.
+After learning much about the illusion of authority and “natural law” lately.
 We now know there is nothing natural about the procedure to “register” a child.
 This explains the hardships we had with registering Ivar, because we did not follow their ritual to make Ivar a “person”.
 If we would have known this then, perhaps we would not have registered our son.
-At the time, the parental benefits from the so called state was very helpful for us, since we where in the beginning of unlearning that we are victims and just started to stand on our own legs.
+At the time, the parental benefits from the so called state was very helpful for us, since we where in the beginning of unlearning process, that we are not victims and just started to stand on our own legs.

 14 Things to think about when moving off-Grid